 Usually, administrators recover the database from a previous backup or previously committed log files in order to bring back the database to a consistent state and server online.

 However, this technique might not work in this particular case as corrupted log files themselves are the reason behind the database’s inconsistency.
-In such a scenario, other more advanced solutions such as an Exchange repair tool is needed to get rid of the problem.
+In such a scenario, other more advanced Exchange repair tool, such as Stellar Repair for Exchange can help you to get rid of the problem.